 have that competitive spirit – and most of us do, a reason

 and a venue to remain active.
 It goes without saying that the more

 active you are, the healthier you will be.
-And as the new motto of our Nova Scotia 55+ Games reads we are about “FUN, FITNESS and HAPPINESS”.
+And as the new motto of our Nova Scotia 55+ Games reads we are about “FUN, FITNESS and FRIENDSHIP”.